Log in

 That's So Gross: History by Mitchell Symons

 The title says it all, really!
 Guaranteed appeal to children, who will revel in the gross facts contained in this book - I read it at bedtime, which I wouldn't really recommend, especially if you are a bit squeamish.
-This is just the sort of information to give children a background to hsitory and hopefully encourage them to delve a little deeper into this fascinating subject.
-They will love to appal parents, friends and teachers with the gruesome facts in the book - and the illustrations are just as gruesome.
+This is just the sort of information to give children a background to history and hopefully encourage them to delve a little deeper into this fascinating subject.
+They will love to appall parents, friends and teachers with the gruesome facts in the book - and the illustrations are just as gruesome.
 Find out how often a queen bathed, learn a novel way to persuade yourself to stay indoors to study and lots of other fun facts.

 I Wonder Why Pyramids Were Built by Philip Steele